 - 1 teaspoon salt

-- 2 4 oz . bars of Extra Bittersweet Chocolate bars
+- 2 4 oz bars Extra Bittersweet Chocolate bars

-- 2 12 oz . bag of Semi-Sweet Dark Chocolate Chips
+- 2 12 oz bags Semi-Sweet Dark Chocolate Chips

 - 3 cups chopped nuts pistachio, pecan, walnut…your choice